annakrystalli/open-source-workshop/02-what-is-version-control.md

 - [An rOpenSci Labs package: `dataspice`](https://github.com/ropenscilabs/dataspice)
 - [A research compendium shared on GitHub: _Ecology Letters review paper: Noise-driven phenomena in population biology_](https://github.com/cboettig/noise-phenomena)

+## What is GitKraken

+**GitKraken:** A client for working with Git that uploads your work to GitHub.
+Another is [SourceTree](https://www.sourcetreeapp.com/), and there's a [big list of clients on the git website](https://git-scm.com/download/gui/windows).

 ## Recap: git & GitHub